-The offer letter provided to applicants pursuant to each project submitted to Duke Energy Ohio requires the customer to affirm its intention to commit and integrate the energy efficiency projects listed in the offer into Duke Energy Ohio's peak demand reduction, demand response and/or energy efficiency programs.
+The offer letter provided to applicants pursuant to each project submitted to Duke Energy projects listed in the offer into Duke Energy Ohio's peak demand reduction, demand response and/or energy efficiency programs.
 The offer letter agreement also requires the customer to agree to serve as joint applicant in any future filings necessary to secure approval of this arrangement as required by the Commission and to comply with any information and reporting requirements imposed by rule or as part of that approval.
 Noncompliance by the customer with the terms of the commitment is not applicable at this time.